FailAcademy/learning/wdp-vancouver/_slides/week-08/03-oop-plugins-widgets.md

 A **general model** for something we see in the world,<br />but using code constructs.

 ---
-class: center, middle

-.large[
-   Insight: Objects are created from classes!
-]
----

 # Objects, Actually in Relation to English